 The Actions list will pop up.

-The following example shows how to create a simple save to disk action nested with an email action.
-The goal is to save files to different disk locations and nesting an email action to it which sends email notifications containing the location to different users.
+The following example shows how to create a [Send Email] action nested with a Save to SharePoint Document Library action.
+The goal is to save files to document library and nesting an email action which sends email notifications containing the location to different users.

-Create a repeating section ‘Email Sender’ (which appears based on the selection for the multiple choice question) within the repeating section ‘File Saver’ with a text field for entering the email addresses of the receivers.
+- Create a text field for entering the email addresses of the receivers.

 When adding a nested action, the parent action needs to be a valid repeating action.

-Drag and drop a new action to the parent action, set it as ‘Send Email’ and click OK
+- Drag and drop a new action to the parent action and click OK.
+A confirmation message appears:

 You can trigger generated documents on your action(s).
 This is useful for those situations when specific actions generate specific documents.

-This example will demonstrate how to set up a project that has two generated documents.
-Doc 1 will be linked to an 'email' action while Doc2 will be linked to a 'print' action.
+This example will demonstrate how to set up a project that has generated documents.

-Add an email action to the Finish page (refer to Add an Action to a Project how-to article)
+Add an email action to the Finish page.

-Select the 'Print' action and select the 'Documents' tab on the right hand of the screen
+Select the Send Email action and select the Documents tab on the right hand of the screen.

-Once the project has been run (generated) in Produce, Doc1 and Attachment_1 will be sent to the email address configured in the email action.
-Doc2 will be sent to the printer configured in the Print action.
+Once the project has been run (generated) in Produce, Doc1 will be sent to the email address configured in the email action.

 There are different formats available for the type of document selected.
 If the format selected is Default/None, the document will be generated in the default format selected in the publish options in Manage.
 By choosing other formats, the documents are generated accordingly to the selected format, for example, Microsoft Word Docx/Docm.

-For both a word and PowerPoint template, the populated formats are similar to the ones on Manage -> Publish project page.
+For both a word and PowerPoint template, the populated formats are similar to the ones in Manage > Publish project page.

-Once a document and format are selected, the List view will display both of these in two separate columns as shown in the following screenshot.
-A selected document and format cannot be selected more than once, in that case, the ‘Add’ button will get disabled.
+Once a document and format are selected, the List view will display both of these in two separate columns.
+A selected document and format cannot be selected more than once.
+Otherwise, the Add button will get disabled.

 When the project is executed in Produce and if specific documents have been selected, the document will only be sent to the action in that format.